Program Policies

 - Participant Profile

-- Copy of passport (must be valid for 6 months beyond program end dates)
+- Copy of passport (must be valid for 6 months beyond program end date)

 - Personal statement